 4.2.3 The proposed employment is in conformance with the Board of Trustees Bylaws Article VII regarding conflict of interest and does not involve the setting of reimbursement or compensation or the establishment of policy in any of those areas.

-5. Annual Performance Reviews for Chief Executive Officers
+5. Performance Reviews for Chief Executive Officers

 5.3 Self-Assessment.
 Each Chief Executive Officer shall begin the review process by preparing a self-assessment statement, which shall include: